 It also might be a good idea to bring a change of clothes and a fresh pair of underwear which you can put on after your shower.
 Some people find this more comfortable.

-If you’re looking for swimming lessons in Oldham and Ashford we can help, contact us and we’ll make your venture into the water a rewarding experience.
+If you’re looking for swimming lessons in Oldham and Greater Manchester we can help, contact us and we’ll make your venture into the water a rewarding experience.